 - Fill it with a 50/50 mix of good light, airy compost and your native soil.
 You should also add about 1 cup of slow-release fertilizer that is formulated for cannabis, and mix evenly with the soil.
 Tomato fertilizer works as well, just make sure it's slow release.

 - You will want to remove the two lowest sets of leaves and bury the stalk up past that point.
 This will allow the plant to use its rooting hormones to produce more roots at the point where the leaves/branches were removed.

 - Pack the soil around the base of the plants and water generously.

 The Cannabis Life Cycle

-Next you will want to hang your flowers in a warm room with good ventilation.
-After a couple weeks they should be dry enough to store and cure.
+- Next, you will want to hang your flowers in a warm room with good ventilation.
+After a couple of weeks, they should be dry enough to store and cure.
 I like to cure them in a paper bag to help remove any latent moisture without drying them out too much.

-After curing in the bags for about another week or two your cannabis should be ready to smoke!
-You should then move it to a sealed, non porous container so it stays at a consistent moisture level and doesn't dry out further.
-By this point you you should have plenty of cannabis to smoke for some time to come!
+- After curing in the bags for about another week or two your cannabis should be ready to smoke!
+You should then move it to a sealed, nonporous container so it stays at a consistent moisture level and doesn't dry out further.
+By this point, you should have plenty of cannabis to smoke for some time to come!